canadafloridaThe Canadian reference for Florida

 What Manitoba Health reimburses outside Canada

 For eligible care (genuine emergency), reimbursement is limited to rates set by Manitoba Health.
-Here are the published rate ceilings from the Government of Manitoba:
+The orders of magnitude:

 Type of careManitoba ceilingTypical Florida costOut-of-pocket gap